JoelKuruvill/Tic-Tac-Toe-Game/README.md

 as I didn't have the skills yet or the passion yet to fully put the effort into this project.
 Now in the year 2022,
 I feel I do have both the skill and passion to finish this project! -->

-Playing with a Numpad is the ideal way to play!
+To play, first download this repository onto your local computer.
+### To play with an IDE like Intellij:
 Once you're done reading this file, press 'Run' on TicTacToe to start the game!

+### To play on the command line:
+Run this command on the same directory as the project is saved:
+[To be added soon!]

+Note: Playing with a Numpad is the ideal way to play!

 **COMING SOON!**
 -> GUI Interface